uuencode/BlaB-Q/README.md

 ## Permissions

-The app lists phone, microphone, storage and camera - it is a PhoneGap media plugin requirement.
+The app lists `phone`, `microphone`, `storage` and `camera` - it is a PhoneGap media plugin requirement.
 You only need to enable `camera` in order to scan the QR code.

 ## License